Research Creation

 Published to YouTube on Apr 19, 2022.

-Multiple narrators express their sense memory of the Palace through a single colour.
+Multiple narrators express their sense memory of the Palace through a single colour, unveiling a chromatic spectrum that no single hue could contain.

 Published to YouTube on Jun 8, 2023.